 5 Causes of bad breath

 Bad breath can be caused by a variety of factors.
-Bad breath is something almost everyone wants to avoid, but it can also be a helpful indicator of when you need to take better care of your teeth.
-What are some causes of bad breath?
+Bad breath is something almost everyone wants to avoid, but it can also be a helpful indicator of when you need to take better care of your teeth. here are the 5 Causes of bad breath

 - Food.
 Food particles left in your teeth can increase bacteria and cause an odor.
 Eating certain foods, such as onions, also can also cause bad breath.